dkaraush/grampay-commerce/smc/ReadMe.md

 For example, "test" => x{0000000074657374} => 274DA87ADB56666DDD79E8E2EE116DBF992C73B45636C41B681914CDB442B6A2 => 3024271010

+Also, smart-contract guarantees, that money can't be taken out from it, until order will be finished (removed from storage).

 Other more boring and technical stuff is described here:

 External message: